Drive storage and free space

 all into a single group, so you might want to create a Mail folder to contain

-clicking the first one, scroll down to the last message, hold down
+clicking the first one, scrolling down to the last one, then

-With all messages selected, choose "Save As..." in Mail's File menu.
+With messages selected, choose "Save As..." in Mail's File menu.

-From the resulting dialog box (right) give the file a name, select a
+From the resulting dialog box (above) give the file a name, select a

-destination, and be sure to save in Rich Text Format (to preserve
+destination, and be sure to save in Rich Text Format, check the

-and attachments - inline - with your messages.
+and attachments - all inline, with your messages - then click Save.

 - Your primary hard drive - or boot

-volume, if you prefer - requires a certain amount of free space to run
+volume, if you prefer - requires a minimum 10-15% free space to run

 efficiently.
-Deleting unused/unwanted files frees up space for file and
+Deleting unused/unwanted files frees up valuable space.
+A

-drive will be sluggish; a full drive will eventually refuse to even
+drive can be sluggish, and a full drive may eventually refuse to